 However, how do you increase website traffic using social media?

 You CAN take people to your site by maximizing the potential of social media whether you are a manufacturer, a plumber, a dental office, or a software company.
 And no, I am not dreaming it up.
-You can go and check my social media optimization case study for a software client of ours that serves B2b and B2c users.
+You can go and check my social media optimization case study for a software client of ours that serves B2B (business to business) and B2C (business to customers) users.

 Since this is a two-part article, the first part is on preparing your website before the visitors arrive.
 In short, this first part is about your site and your business goals.
 This is, IMHO, more important than the second point.

 For the second part, I am going to share tips on how my team & I use social media to drive traffic for a B2B and B2C startup company.
-That is going to be the next article.
+(Check link to read the next article.)

 Field of Dreams Doesn’t Work